 In its mission to chronicle all aspects of both Wake Forest and Wake Forest College history, the Wake Forest Historical Museum recently unveiled its much-anticipated Women of Wake Forest permanent exhibit.
 Featuring photographs, biographies, and small artifacts, the exhibit recognizes the significant and varied roles that women have held in the history and culture of the town of Wake Forest.
 In what will ultimately represent the lives of up to 50 notable women, the first dozen or so inductees include Ruby Reid, the town’s first telephone operator.
 The successful businesswoman also endowed the long-lived (53 years) Seminary childcare center named for her.
 Another initial honoree, former Radio City Rockette, Elizabeth Hunt Holding, taught dance to four generations of young girls.
 Postmistress Nancy Cullom Harris created the first personal shopper business in the area in the 1940s.
 The museum plans to expand the exhibit every year or two.

 Times were hard in the first quarter of the last century for the families of these three women, but hard times were normal for most everyone.
-Evelyn and Geraldine grew up in the historically African-American East End community, while Joyce “came up” in the Mill Village.
+Evelyn and Geraldine grew up in the historically African-American northeast neighborhood, while Joyce “came up” in the Mill Village.
 “People think it was just us in the Mill Village that was poor,” the 96-year old told me, “but the professors didn’t make much, either.
 Most folks were poor back then.”
 Geraldine was helping to earn a living for her single-parent family in her mid teens, rising early to cross the tracks, pick up pillowcases of professors’ families’ clothes, then go home to wash and hang them out to dry.
 Later, she’d iron and deliver them.
 As Evelyn told me, “Most of the work was at the college, the mill, or the boarding houses on Faculty Avenue.”
 Her father worked for the college, her mother washed and ironed (with Evelyn’s help) for college families, and her grandfather and his son both worked at the mill.

 These three women, surely Wake Forest treasures, are a living legacy to the history and heritage of our community, and we are all proud to claim them as our own.